The-Wishlist-Co/docs/wishlistSvcAPI.md

 ## Update a Wishlist By ID
-Updates Wishlist data set in the TWC system.
+Updates macro information about a wishlist (such as the wishlist name), using The Wishlist system generated id.

 Endpoint: ```/api/wishlists/id={id}```